inesc-id/S-Audit/README.md

 1. The user and the auditor exchange data.
-The auditor provides two files\footnotemark~to the user for setting-up pairing-based cryptography: the \lq.param\rq\ file with all the secure public initialization parameters needed for configuring cyclic groups $G$, $G_T$ and the pairing for mapping $G \times G \rightarrow G_T$; and the \lq.g\rq\ file with generator $g$ of the cyclic group $G$.
+The auditor provides two files\footnotemark~to the user for setting-up pairing-based cryptography: the .param file with all the secure public initialization parameters needed for configuring cyclic groups *G*, *G_T* and the pairing for mapping *G x G -> G_T*; and the .g file with generator *g* of the cyclic group *G*.
 The user provides configuration information to the auditor about the time when each audit should be performed (e.g., daily, weekly), and other settings.

-2. The user generates his secret/public asymmetric key pair and the signature parameter ($w$) for signing and verifying data under the SW scheme, using respectively the %\textsc{S-Audit}'s
+2. The user generates his secret/public asymmetric key pair and the signature parameter (*w*) for signing and verifying data under the SW scheme, using respectively the S-Audit's key and random number generators.
-\emph{key} and \emph{random number generators} (explained in Section \ref{archsec}).

-3. The user shares the public key and $w$ with auditor and stores $w$ on the cloud.
+3. The user shares the public key and *w* with auditor and stores w on the cloud.

-4. The user configures the cloud for listening to requests from the auditor requests and for responding to them, with the execution of %\textsc{S-Audit}'s  the \emph{proof generator service} (detailed in Section \ref{archsec}).
+4. The user configures the cloud for listening to requests from the auditor requests and for responding to them, with the execution of S-Audit's  the proof generator service.

 After these steps are performed users can now store their data in the cloud, as explained next.

 ####Random Number Generator

-This component allows generation of random numbers belonging to any of $Z_p$, $G$ or $G_T$ fields.
+This component allows generation of random numbers belonging to any of Z_p, G or G_T fields.
-To do so, this generator receives as inputs the desired field, the pairing \lq.param\rq\ and the \lq.g\rq\ and outputs the random number.
+To do so, this generator receives as inputs the desired field, the pairing .param and the .g and outputs the random number.

 #### Pairing Generator

-This component allows auditors to construct setup parameters (\lq.param\rq\ and \lq.g\rq) for initializing pairing-based cryptography, according to their security specification.
+This component allows auditors to construct setup parameters .param and .g for initializing pairing-based cryptography, according to their security specification.

-Auditors provide as input the type of pairing curve\footnotemark~to be used for pairing generation , and the parameters needed for initializing the curves.
+Auditors provide as input the type of pairing curve to be used for pairing generation, and the parameters needed for initializing the curves.

-The \emph{Pairing Generator} outputs: a specifier file (\lq.param\rq) detailing all the information about the multiplicative cyclic groups $G$ and $G_T$, the integer range of the $Z$ integers used for generating elements, and the pairing specifications for mapping $G$ to $G_T$; and the generator file \lq.g\rq\  containing the absolute value of the element used for generating the multiplicative group $G$.
+The Pairing Generator outputs: a specifier file .param detailing all the information about the multiplicative cyclic groups *G* and *G_T*, the integer range of the *Z* integers used for generating elements, and the pairing specifications for mapping *G* to *G_T*; and the generator file .g  containing the absolute value of the element used for generating the multiplicative group *G*.

 #### Key Generator